WISDOM TOOTH EXTRACTION

 - when the wisdom tooth doesn’t fully erupt and becomes impacted

 - when your oral hygiene is compromised, and the wisdom tooth starts to decay

 What To Expect From a Wisdom Tooth Extraction?

 Wisdom tooth surgery is a simple and comfortable procedure performed as outpatient surgery at Wellness Dental Studio.

-To make the surgery painless, a local anesthetic or numbing agent is applied to the site of the wisdom tooth.
+To make the surgery painless, a local anesthetic or numbing agent is applied to the site of the wisdom tooth in Singapore.